Have you ever thought about counselling?

 She suggests that if you’re not ‘mad enough’ it’s decided you don’t need help, and if you’re ‘too mad’ you don’t qualify.
 You might be offered a few phone calls to be “assessed” (which anyone with depression or anxiety will tell you is a stress in itself), but if you’re not making swift enough progress (or at least you’re not hitting the ‘outcomes’) you could be asked to find somewhere else to seek help.

-Then there’s private therapy, which costs money, and finding the ‘right’ counsellor can take time.
+Private therapy costs money, and finding the ‘right’ counsellor can take time.

 But is it worth it?